 Most Lincoln cafés, salons, hairdressers, and single-trade businesses need exactly five pages: home, about, services, gallery, contact.
 That's it.
 Anything more is decoration.

 See our niche pages if you're in the trades: web design for plumbers, web design for electricians, web design for builders, and web design for tradesmen.
+For professional services: therapists and counsellors, hair and beauty salons, dental practices, estate agents, coaches, and landscapers.

 For that work, the going rate in Lincoln in 2026 is £350–£700 for the build, plus about £100–£150 a month for hosting and the occasional edit.
 A new café opening on Steep Hill that wants a clean, mobile-friendly menu, opening hours, and a contact form is firmly in this bracket.